 Rest, ice, compression and elevation, also known as the RICE treatment, is often the first thing to try for strains and sprains.
 Typically, swelling and pain goes down within a day or two.
 More persistent troubles requires a foot and ankle specialist.
 The doctors will help determine if any bones or other structural damage has been done.
 Of course, these specialists are important for injuries and other health problems such as diabetes, arthritis, flat feet, neuropathy and more.

-Contact Family Foot & Ankle Clinics of Wisconsin, LLC, if you are looking for a great foot and ankle specialist near Kenosha for any foot related problem whether it is injury or disease.
+Contact Business Name, if you are looking for a great foot and ankle specialist near Kenosha for any foot related problem whether it is injury or disease.